 So here is what you can do to help raise awareness of this important campaign.
 On June 26th we would like you to:

 - Add a SUPPORT.
 DON’T PUNISH.
 Facebook and Twitter banner to your homepage, and profile pic.

 - Print out SUPPORT.
 DON’T PUNISH. materials and take a photo of yourself with it, and post to social media using the hashtag #SupportDontPunish

-- Hold a SUPPORT.
+- Hold or attend a SUPPORT.
 DON’T PUNISH. event in your area with street signs and other drug policy warriors

 We want this to be the most successful SUPPORT.
 DON’T PUNISH. campaign yet.
-Canada is already leading the way in drug policy on the government level by committing to end cannabis prohibition; let’s show the world how diverse and vibrant our activist community can be.
+Canada is already leading the way in drug policy on the government level by legalizing cannabis; with the overdose crisis occurring, we know there is much more to be done.
+Let’s show the world how diverse and vibrant our activist community can be.